unchainedshop/unchained/docs/source/concepts/carts.md

 # Orderable Items

-In Unchained, you can add products and quotations to carts but in the end, only products will be left in the cart.
-Input products when adding to cart are transformed by specific rules:
+In Unchained, you can add products and quotations to carts, but only products will remain in the cart in the end.
+When adding products to the cart, they are transformed according to the following rules:

 Products:

-- When adding a SimpleProduct or BundleProduct, the system just adds that product to the cart with no transformation happening
+- When adding a SimpleProduct or BundleProduct, the system adds the product to the cart with no transformation happening.
-- When exploding a BundleProduct, it will get removed from the cart and it's parts are added to the cart
+- When exploding a BundleProduct, it will be removed from the cart and its parts will be added to the cart.
-- When adding a ConfigurableProduct, the system resolves to the concrete product if enough variation vector parameters provided through product configuration parameters, else the operation will fail.
-The variation configuration is stored on the resolved item along user provided parameters.
+- When adding a ConfigurableProduct, the system resolves to the concrete product if enough variation vector parameters are provided through the product configuration parameters.
+If not, the operation will fail.
+The variation configuration is stored on the resolved item along with the user-provided parameters.

-When one product leads to another, the source productId is saved into context.origin.
-That way a SimpleProduct item still has a reference to the ConfigurableProduct for UX purposes.
+When one product leads to another, the source productId is saved in context.origin.
+This way, a SimpleProduct item still has a reference to the ConfigurableProduct for UX purposes.

 Quotations:

-- When adding a Quotation to the cart, the actual product will get resolved and added to the cart.
-It uses a transform method of the quotation plugin system to transform a quotationConfiguration to a productConfiguration.
-The source quotationId is saved into context.origin
+When adding a Quotation to the cart, the actual product will be resolved and added to the cart.
+It uses the transform method of the quotation plugin system to transform a quotationConfiguration into a productConfiguration.
+The source quotationId is saved in context.origin.

-It's also possible to chain:
+It is also possible to chain operations:

-addCartQuotation is called with quotation Y
+1. addCartQuotation is called with quotation Y
--> resolves to a configurable product X with a specific configuration -> specific configuration is handed to vector logic trying to find a distinct concrete product Z -> bundle product Z is resolved
+2. quotation Y is resolved to a configurable product X with a specific configuration
+3. the specific configuration is handed to the vector logic to try to find a distinct concrete product Z
+4. bundle product Z is resolved

 Now the cart looks like this:

-1 x Bundle Z (A furniture for ex.)
+1 x Bundle Z (e.g. a piece of furniture)

-Now you could explode the bundle and the cart will result in:
+Now, if you explode the bundle, the cart will contain:

 1 x Part A
 2 x Part B